Meet The Expert Witness Who Says Sex In A Blackout Isn’t Always Rape

 Although the cases Fromme works on often have many similarities, results vary from case to case and state to state.
 In recent years, Fromme has helped win acquittals for a Florida man who was charged with sexually assaulting a college student after a witness saw him performing a sex act on her outside, and a pair of mixed-martial-arts students accused of raping an underage peer in Washington, DC.

 The Stanford case wasn’t as successful.
-Turner was found guilty of three felonies, and Fromme’s credibility was attacked on the stand.
+Turner was convicted of three felony counts, and Fromme’s credibility was attacked on the stand.
 Prosecutor Alaleh Kianerci didn’t challenge the scientific basis of Fromme’s expertise when she had a chance to in a pretrial hearing (although she did succeed in striking portions of Fromme’s report).
 But in front of the jury, Kianerci questioned Fromme’s motivations.

 First, Kianerci attacked Fromme for charging around $10,000 per trial (which sounds pricey, but Fromme’s fees — which she says vary widely — are on par with average expert-witness rates).
 Then, Kianerci showed the court emails Fromme sent Turner’s defense attorney: one in which Fromme referenced a “huge acquittal” in a recent alcohol-related rape case she had worked on, and another in which said she hoped for a “comparable outcome for our client.”
 In another email, Fromme wrote that sharing information from a prior case would be “akin to showing our entire poker hand in advance of placing our bets.”